 ARTICLE 7.
-To see if the Town will vote to authorize the Board of Selectmen to convey a portion of the Town-owned Crocker Pond property, which property is described in a deed recorded with the Worcester North District Registry of Deeds in Book 5719, Page 283 and which portion contains 2.5 acres, more or less, and is approximately shown as "Parcel C" on a sketch plan of file with the Town Clerk, on such terms and conditions and for such consideration as the Board of Selectmen deem appropriate, or act in relation thereto.
+Voted to authorize the Board of Selectmen to convey a portion of the Townowned Crocker Pond property, which property is described in a deed recorded with the Worcester North District Registry of Deeds in Book 5719, Page 283 and which portion contains 2.5 acres, more or less, and is approximately shown as "Parcel C" on a sketch plan on file with the Town Clerk, on such terms and conditions and for such consideration as the Board of Selectmen deem appropriate.

 ARTICLE 8.
-To see if the Town will vote to transfer from the tax custodian for the purpose of sale at public auction to the Board of Selectmen for general municipal purposes and/or for the purpose of conveyance, the parcel of land located off Miles Avenue (Assessors Map 104, Parcel 14) and acquired by the town by Judgment in Tax Foreclosure Case recorded with the Worcester Northern District Registry of Deeds in Book 7683, Page 363, and to authorize the Board of Selectmen to convey said property on such terms and conditions and for such consideration as the Board of Selectmen deem appropriate, or act in relation thereto.
+Voted to transfer from the tax custodian for the purpose of sale at public auction to the Board of Selectmen for general municipal purposes and/or for the purpose of conveyance, the parcel of land located off Miles Avenue (Assessors Map 104, Parcel 14) and acquired by the town by Judgment in Tax Foreclosure Case recorded with the Worcester Northern District Registry of Deeds in Book 7683, Page 363, and to authorize the Board of Selectmen to convey said property on such terms and conditions and for such consideration as the Board of Selectmen deem appropriate.

 ARTICLE 9.
-To see if the Town will vote to amend Section 205-37 (Exception for Cluster Developments) to delete the strikethrough language and add the language in italics, as follows:
+Voted to amend Section 205-37 of the Westminster Zoning Bylaw (Exception for Cluster Developments) by deleting the strikethrough language and adding the language in italics, as follows: